rknizzle/faas/README.md

 Output: `Response: {"hello":"world"}`

 # Example
+#### NOTE: Only javascript is currently supported for writing functions
 If you are running locally start the faas server first: `faas start`
 Next, create a new working directory for your function. cd into it and then run faas init.
 After running faas init, open index.js in your code editor to modify your function.